yholkamp/jfactuursturen/README.md

 # jFactuurSturen

-Unofficial Java library to interact with the FactuurSturen.nl REST API.
+Unofficial Java/Kotlin/JVM library to interact with the FactuurSturen.nl API, currently at v1.

 ## Usage

 Include the dependency in your Maven pom file:

+Call the code as follows:

     String username = "YOUR_FS_USER_NAME";
     String apiToken = "YOUR_API_TOKEN";
     FactuurSturenClient client = new FactuurSturenClient(username, apiToken);
-    // TODO: examples
+    List<Invoice> invoices = client.getInvoices();

 ## Supported APIs

+* Invoices: get all (with/without filters), get one, create, delete

+## To be implemented

+* All other API methods